10 min read

 Dog Cancer Prevention Tips

-And yet, cancer in dogs is more prevalent than you might think.
-The American Kennel Club reports that one in four dogs is diagnosed with the disease at some point in their lives, while the Veterinary Cancer Society asserts it's the number one cause of death in elderly dogs.
+And yet, dog cancer is more prevalent than you might think.
+The American Kennel Club reports that one in four dogs is diagnosed with the disease at some point in their lives, while the Veterinary Cancer Society asserts it’s the number one cause of death in elderly dogs.

 Fortunately, there are dozens of ways to safeguard your dog’s health and reduce its risk of cancer, giving your golden retriver the joy of wellness and you more time by their side.
 Keep reading to learn how to prevent cancer in dogs.